stakater/mto-docs/content/index.md

 ### Platform Administrator

-* **Efficient Resource Utilization**: MTO enables the platform administrator to share an OpenShift cluster with multiple tenants, maximizing resource utilization and reducing operational overhead.
+* **Efficient Resource Utilization**: Through MTO, the platform administrator can efficiently control quotas, enabling the sharing of an OpenShift cluster with multiple tenants, thereby maximizing resource utilization and reducing operational overhead.

 * **Centralized Management**: With MTO, the administrator can configure and manage tenants and their sandboxes centrally, minimizing efforts and ensuring consistent configurations.